 Pediatric CT IV Contrast Guidelines: Dosage & Protocols

-Learn pediatric CT contrast protocols, weight-based dosing, safety considerations, and workflow tips, with expert virtual supervision from ContrastConnect.
+Learn pediatric CT contrast protocols, including weight-based dosing, safety considerations, and workflow tips, plus ContrastConnect’s virtual supervision capabilities.

 By ContrastConnect